 This can lead to misunderstandings, poor performance, low morale and wasted time.
 Poor communication could also mean you breach employees' rights and break the law.

 Provide employees with the information they are legally entitled to

-- You are legally obliged to provide every employee (full or part-time) with a written statement covering a number of specified terms and conditions.
-You must issue the statement within two months of the employment commencing.
+- You are legally obliged to provide every employee and worker (full or part-time) with a written statement covering a number of specified terms and conditions.
+You must issue the statement on or before their first day of work.